-EPI 203 Fall 2016 (4 units)
+EPI 203 Fall 2018 (4 units)

 An online version of this course will be available to a limited number of distance learners outside of the San Francisco Bay Area on a first come, first served basis.

 Human subject-based health-related research — regardless if classified as patient-oriented, clinical, translational, epidemiologic, comparative effectiveness, behavioral, outcomes, or health services research — has individual human beings or groups of human beings as its unit of observation.
 As such, principles of epidemiology serve as the basic scientific methodology.

 The objectives of this course are to provide a detailed

 We will apply these principles to research on human health, for which we use the World Health Organizations's now classic definition: Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.
 That is, the principles of epidemiology can be applied to a variety of aspects of health and disease.